Get a feel for the old and new on a behind-the-scenes tour of Adelaide Oval, walking in the footsteps of champions.

 BY MARK CHIPPERFIELD

-Now many famous sporting arenas offer behind-the-scenes tours but the one at the Adelaide Oval is truly exceptional.
-Billed as a 90-minute experience, the tour includes visits to the players’ changing rooms, a walk on the playing surface, a circular tour of the arena and detailed inspections of both the old scoreboard and the much-loved Moreton Bay Fig trees – both preserved as part of the new development of the Oval in 2012.
+Billed as a 90-minute experience, a behind-the-scenes tour is truly exceptional.
+It includes the players’ changing rooms, a walk on the playing surface, a circular tour of the arena and detailed inspections of both the old scoreboard and the much-loved Moreton Bay Fig trees.

 For cricket fans climbing up the narrow stairs into the old scoreboard is akin to a religious experience.
-Some of the most famous names in the history of the sport such as Bradman, Jardine, Lara, Botham and Tendulkar have been displayed here – each name being laboriously painted by hand by a team on the upper deck and then passed by hand down to a second team responsible for updating the score sheet.
+Some of the most famous names in the history of the sport such as Bradman, Jardine, Lara, Botham and Tendulkar have been displayed here – each name being laboriously painted by hand.
 The original mechanism, which uses a series of hand operated pulleys and chains, is still in use.

 Other highlights of the tour include the famous Moreton Bay Fig trees, once a popular viewing platform for the children of Adelaide, the grassy Northern Mound and the Village Green, which now plays host to corporate marquees during Test matches and other major sporting events.
 To walk around this ground is to follow in the footsteps of champions.
 This tour brings them back to life.

 Join a behind-the-scenes tour of Adelaide Oval and walk in the footsteps of champions.

 The Bradman Collection

 Sir Donald Bradman

 , widely regarded as the greatest batsman of all time, donated a treasure trove of cricketing memorabilia to the State Library of Australia.
 The Bradman Collection